Hormonal chin acne

 Otherwise, it’s just a guessing game.
 So test, don’t guess!

-Mild, moderate and severe acne are caused by unbalanced hormones.
-So to fix chin and jawline acne you need to test your hormone levels.
+Unbalanced hormones cause mild, moderate, and severe acne.
+So, to fix chin and jawline acne, you need to test your hormone levels.

 Hormone tests for chin acne

 When you have chin and jawline acne, it’s safe to assume hormones are playing a part because this is the ‘beard’ region of the face.
-And so follicles in this region are sensitive to male hormones.
+So, follicles in this region are sensitive to male hormones.

 So when you have acne on your chin, especially cystic acne, there must be an underlying male hormone imbalance because male hormones affect the chin and jawline more prominently.